Data Governance Committee: Roles, Composition, & When Do You Form it?

 Having said that, the exact composition of the committee will depend on your organization’s size, structure, and data governance needs.

-The composition of a data governance committee
+What is the goal of a data governance committee?

 1. Executive sponsor